teyahbd/bun-http-server-docker/README.md

 # HTTP Server Built With Bun and Docker

 This is a simple HTTP server built using bun and containerised with Docker.
+The run command includes port forwarding to `PORT 3000`.

 There is a single endpoint for `POST` requests which transforms a string into snake case 🐍: